brettshollenberger/codecabulary/Angular Scope.md

 Here we simply expose a user instance to a view, an empty user object with the properties and methods we need to allow the object to interact with the database.
 In Ruby the `@` sign refers to an instance variable, which is also true of `$scope`--it essentially says `this.user` where `this` refers to the view instance.

 Other Angular developers may note a potential point of contention here--we use `this` in directive controllers, so how could `this` be similar to `$scope`?
-The difference is that a `$scope` refers to a variable exposed on an instance of a view, where `this` in directive controllers refers to an instance of the directive's controller.
+The difference is that `$scope` refers to an object bound to and exposed to a view.

 #### The Glue